Radiator Replacement Cost

 Most of the time, your house will be built with radiators in the middle of the wall so that the heat distributes evenly around the room.
 However, this isn’t always ideal, so you may want to move your radiator to a different part of the wall or to a different wall completely.

-It is best to leave moving a radiator to a professional as there are many things to consider when moving a radiator, such as what is behind the wall and how to move the pipework.
-It’s not a simple job, especially if you don’t have great plumbing skills.
+It's usually best to leave moving a radiator to a professional.
+This is because there are many things to consider when moving a radiator, such as what is behind the wall and how to correctly move the pipework.
+It’s not a simple job — especially if you don’t have great plumbing skills!

 Radiator Maintenance and Repair